<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What to Expect When Arriving in Korea

 The shopping, fashion, beauty products, and food here are world-class.
-You’ll be hard pressed to find a more impressive shopping market outside of South Korea, not to mention the presence of vibrant fashion-forward clothing choices.
+It would be difficult to find a more impressive shopping market outside of South Korea, not to mention the presence of vibrant fashion-forward clothing choices.
 That said, the culture is conservative and modest.
-Unlike the U.S., it’s rude to show your bare shoulders or wear pajamas and shower shoes out of the house.
-Many Koreans still wear traditional garments like the hanbok for national holidays and formal events.
+Unlike in the U.S., it’s rude to show bare shoulders or wear pajamas and shower shoes outside the house.
+Many Koreans still wear traditional garments, like the hanbok, for national holidays and formal events.

 One of the first things you’ll realize upon arriving is that your U.S. driver’s license is no good here.
 Instead, you're required to train and test for a USFK license.
-You will also need to obtain the A-3 Visa and a SOFA (Status of Forces Agreement) stamp within 90 days of arriving in Korea, an important part to regaining some independence and the ability to take advantage of your new duty station.
+You will also need to obtain the A-3 Visa and a SOFA (Status of Forces Agreement) stamp within 30 days of arriving in Korea.

 South Korea Housing Options

-On-base housing is required in Korea if there is adequate availability.
-Although the details are subject to change, the standard procedure requires five days of in-processing upon arrival to Korea.
-After the in-processing, the housing office will offer accompanied servicemembers on-base housing based upon availability.
+On-base housing is required in Korea, if available.
+Although the details are subject to change, the standard procedure requires five days of in-processing upon arrival in Korea.
+After in-processing, the housing office will offer accompanied service members military housing based upon availability.
 Members have 24 hours to accept or decline housing options.

-While apartment life might sound off-putting to some, there are a few significant perks to this community lifestyle while in Korea.
+While apartment life might sound off-putting to some, there are significant perks to this community lifestyle when living in Korea.

-Helpful Things to Know Before Moving to South Korea
+Helpful Things to Know Before a PCS Move to South Korea

 What is the climate in South Korea like?

-The winters are long and cold, averaging about 27° Fahrenheit, while the summers are short but hot and humid, averaging around 84° in August.
+The winters are long and cold, averaging 27° Fahrenheit, while the summers are short but hot and humid, averaging 84° in August.

 How long does it take to feel settled?

-It can take at least three months to receive your household goods, which, as we know, is a significant part of feeling settled.
+It can take at least three months to receive your household goods, which is a significant part of feeling settled.

 -Irene Cole, Marine Corps Spouse